 How to Determine The Right Squat Stance

-Start with the hip scour test to “feel” an athlete’s ideal hip positioning.
-By slowly moving the hip around you will identify where the athlete’s hip anatomy is best suited to squat.
-But that factor alone won’t be sufficient as ankle mobility and anthropometics must also be considered.
+Start with the hip scour test to “feel” an athlete’s ideal squat hip mobility & positioning.
+By slowly moving the hip around, you will identify where the athlete’s hip anatomy is best suited to squat.
+But that factor alone won’t be sufficient as ankle mobility, and anthropometrics must also be considered.

 So let’s follow this up with quadruped rocking with the athlete’s knee positioned in the same hip position identified during the hip scour test.
 The athlete should be able to rock into a deep squat position without loss of lumbar positioning.

-If they are able to do this, next jump up onto feet and try standing squats.
-With proper hip positioning the athlete should be able to squat to parallel with the above hip position while maintaining all of the above points of performance.
+If they can do this, next jump up onto feet and try standing squats, with proper squat hip positioning, the athlete should be able to squat to parallel with the above hip position while maintaining all of the above points of performance.
 In cases of poor motor control, regressions such as goblet squats can be utilized to improve the movement pattern.